YvZheng/pycwr/README.md

 ----------
 ### The easiest route to installing pycwr is through pip and conda:

-if you haven't install cartopy, For all platforms installing cartopy can be done with:
+if you haven't install cartopy, for all platforms installing cartopy can be done with:

 ```
 conda install -c conda-forge cartopy